gsan211/duckweed_MA/README.md

 plotting.R in the plotting folder
 R script for plotting figures in the mansuscript with the necessary data in the same folder

+alignment_and_piccard_processing.sh
+Bash script showing basic pipeline for alignment and processing of bam files with piccard (adding read group names and marking duplicate reads)